“And as ye would that men should do to you, do ye also to them likewise.” – Jesus

-Since we are commanded to be like God thus we ought to also not judge by appearance, and show partiality or favoritism.
-(1 Corinthians 11:1)
+Since we are commanded to be like God thus we ought to also not judge by appearance, and show partiality or favoritism (1 Corinthians 11:1).

 The Lord Jesus teaches in Matthew 25 that whatever we do to the least of His people, we do to Him.
 If we treat a person with contempt, we are mistreating a person created in God’s image.

-Indeed, from the Australian aborigine, to the Inuits in near the North Pole, to the Africans in the deepest jungle in the heart of the Congo, are all human beings equally made in God’s image and likeness (Gen. 1:26-27).
+Indeed, from the Australian aborigine to the Inuits in near the North Pole, to the Africans in the deepest jungle in the heart of the Congo, all are human beings equally made in God’s image and likeness (Gen. 1:26-27).

-One example of loving our neighbor who is considered to be “other” is found in the the following illustration by Jesus:
+One example of loving our neighbor who is considered to be “other” is found in the following illustration by Jesus:

 “29 But he, willing to justify himself, said unto Jesus, And who is my neighbour?
 30 And Jesus answering said, A certain man went down from Jerusalem to Jericho, and fell among thieves, which stripped him of his raiment, and wounded him, and departed, leaving him half dead.
 31 And by chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
 32 And likewise a Levite, when he was at the place, came and looked on him, and passed by on the other side.
 33 But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him, 34 and went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
 35 And on the morrow when he departed, he took out two pence, and gave them to the host, and said unto him, Take care of him; and whatsoever thou spendest more, when I come again, I will repay thee.
 36 Which now of these three, thinkest thou, was neighbour unto him that fell among the thieves?
 37 And he said, He that shewed mercy on him.
 Then said Jesus unto him, Go, and do thou likewise.” – Luke 10:29-37

 If you didn’t know, Samaritans weren’t considered fully Jews to the Jews because they intermarried with non-Jews.
-Moreover the Samaritans worshipped differently than the Jews so they didn’t intermingle much.
-In a sense they were of a different “race” than the Jews.
+Moreover, the Samaritans worshipped differently than the Jews so they didn’t intermingle much.
+In a sense, they were of a different “race” than the Jews.
 But Jesus didn’t see them as “other,” He preached the Gospel to them (John 4:6-26).

 “Where there is neither Greek nor Jew, circumcision nor uncircumcision, Barbarian, Scythian, bond nor free: but Christ is all, and in all.“ – Colossians 3:11